On the existence of solutions to stochastic quasi-variational inequality and complementarity problems: Stochastic quasi-variational inequality problems

+{It is well known that strong monotonicity of the map $F$ and convexity of the set $K$ guarantee existence of solution for the {deterministic} VI$(K,F)$~\cite[Theorem~2.3.3]{facchinei02finite}. {In fact, it may be recalled that if $F(x)$ is a strongly monotone map then for {\bf any} reference vector $x^{\rm ref} \in K$, we have that

-We now present a weaker set of sufficient conditions for existence under the assumption that the mapping $F(x;\om)$ is a monotone mapping over $K$ for almost every $\omega \in \Omega.$ \begin{corollary}[Solvability of SVI($K,F$) under monotonicity] \em Consider SVI$(K,F)$ and suppose that Assumption \ref{assumption1} holds.
-Further, let $F(x;\om)$ be a monotone mapping on $K$ for almost every $\omega \in \Omega.$ Suppose there exists an $\xref \in K$ such that $G(x;\om) = F(\xref;\om)^T(x-\xref)$ and the following hold: \begin{itemize} \item[(i)] $ \displaystyle \liminf_{\|x\| \to \infty, x\in K} \left[ F(\xref;\om)^T(x-\xref) \right]> 0 $ holds in almost sure sense; \item[(ii)] Suppose there exists a nonnegative integrable function {$u(\omega)$} such that $G(x;\om) \geq -u(\om)$ holds almost surely for any $x$. \end{itemize} Then SVI$(K,F)$ is solvable. \end{corollary} \begin{proof} See appendix. \end{proof} \uss{Next,} we consider a stochastic variational inequality SVI$(K,\Phi)$ where $\Phi(x) \triangleq \bkE [\Phi(x;\om)]$ {and $\Phi(x;\om)$ is a multi-valued mapping.
+where the first term tends to $+\infty$ at a quadratic rate while the second term may tend to $\pm \infty$ at a linear rate.
+In effect, we have that when $F(x)$ is a strongly monotone map, the coercivity requirement holds immediately and existence follows.
+It follows that if ${G}(x;\omega)$ is a strongly monotone map for almost every $\omega$ with constant $\eta(\omega)$ where $\eta(\omega) \geq \eta$ a.s., then $F(x)$ is a strongly monotone map and {SVI$(K,F)$} is solvable with a unique solution.
+We now present a similar result for stochastic variational inequalities SVI$(K,F)$ under the assumption that the mapping $G(x;\om)$ is a monotone mapping over $K$ for almost every $\omega \in \Omega$, a weaker set of sufficient conditions as compared to Propositon \ref{prop-smooth-exist} guarantees existence of solution for SVI($K,F$).} \begin{corollary}[Solvability of SVI($K,F$) under monotonicity] \em Consider SVI$(K,F)$ and suppose that Assumption \ref{assumption1} holds.
+Further, let $G(x;\om)$ be a monotone mapping on $K$ for almost every $\omega \in \Omega.$ Suppose there exists an $\xref \in K$ such that the following hold: \begin{itemize} \item[(i)] $ \displaystyle \liminf_{\|x\| \to \infty, x\in K} \left[ G(\xref;\om)^T(x-\xref) \right]> 0 $ holds in almost sure sense; \item[(ii)] Suppose there exists a nonnegative integrable function {$u(\omega)$} such that ${G(\xref;\om)^T(x-\xref)} \geq -u(\om)$ holds almost surely for any $x$. \end{itemize} Then SVI$(K,F)$ is solvable. \end{corollary} \begin{proof} See appendix. \end{proof} \uss{Next,} we consider a stochastic variational inequality SVI$(K,\Phi)$ where $\Phi(x) \triangleq \bkE [\Phi(x;\om)]$ {and $\Phi(x;\om)$ is a multi-valued mapping.
 Before proceeding to prove existence {of solutions to SVIs with multi-valued maps}, we restate Corollary \ref{th:rep_ele_integral} for the case of the set-valued integral $\Phi(x)=\bkE[\Phi(x;\om)]$ of interest. \begin{lemma}[{Representation of elements of set-valued integral as an integral of convex combination of extremal selections}] \em Suppose Assumption \ref{nonatomic} holds.
 Let $\Phi$ be a measurable integrably bounded set-valued map from $\Real^n \times \Omega$ to subsets of $\Real^n$ with closed nonempty images.
 Then any $w \in \bkE[ \Phi(x;\om)]$ can be expressed as